 “Everyone had a great time and they really enjoyed Minnesota,” says Slaughter, tour organizer and board member of non-profit organization Renewing the Countryside.
 “It was great to teach them about Minnesota and watch everyone pull together to make the tour possible.”

 I just returned from Greenbuild 2009, and the talk this year was focused on reducing carbon footprints and greenhouse gas emissions.
 So how do you do this in your community, workplace, home, or building project?
 One of the simplest ways to do this is to choose local building materials.
+I have talked about local in the past and thankfully, there are now even more resources to help you source local building materials right here in Minnesota.

 The Minnesota Building Materials Database from the University of Minnesota's Center for Sustainable Building Research provides a wide array of technical information on building materials, including location and distance traveled for manufacturing.